Last Updated on October 27, 2022 by Lawrence Berezin

 What is “excusable neglect?”

-It’s like you meant to pay your parking tickets but were kidnapped by Martians or spent the last year on a space station.
+It’s like you meant to pay for your parking tickets but were kidnapped by Martians or spent the last year on a space station.
 Stuff like that.
-The PVB provides you with examples of “excusable neglect:”
+Likewise, the PVB provides you with examples of “excusable neglect:”

-- The notice was not sent to me at the address where this vehicle is registered with the NYC Department of Motor Vehicles.
+- The Evil Empire did not send the notice to me at the address where I registered this vehicle with the NYC Department of Motor Vehicles.

-- I had a serious medical condition when the violation was issued (submit a copy of health records).
+- I had a severe medical condition when the violation was issued (submit a copy of my health records).

-- My vehicle was sold/transferred prior to violation issuance (submit a copy of DMV plate transfer report, insurance cancelation report and transfer paperwork).
+- I sold/transferred my vehicle before violation issuance (submit a copy of the DMV plate transfer report, insurance cancelation report and transfer paperwork).

-- The violations were issued to plate(s) that were stolen from my car (submit a copy of police report and insurance company report).
+- The violations were issued to the plate(s) stolen from my car (submit a copy of the police report and insurance company report).

-- I serve in the military and am covered by the Soldiers and Sailors Act (submit proof of active military service at the time the judgment was entered).
+- The default judgment was entered while I served in the military and was covered by the Soldiers and Sailors Act (You must submit proof of active military service when the Evil Empire entered the default judgment).